The

 literals in the

-range have the data type SIMPLE_INTEGER
+SIMPLE_INTEGER range have the data type SIMPLE_INTEGER.

 However, to ensure backward compatibility, when all operands in an arithmetic